 Concert Review: James Taylor, Dixie Chicks a fun mix

-Art and politics intersected at last night's Dixie Chicks and James Taylor concert.
-One of
+Art and politics intersected at last night's Dixie Chicks and James Taylor

-the coolest concerts of the year, it was a mass of contradictions.
+concert.
+One of the coolest concerts of the year, it was a mass of contradictions.

-Appropriately housed at Heinz Hall, the "concert"
+Appropriately housed at Heinz Hall,

-and a few extras, who read the score from music stands.
+bands and a few extras, who read the score from music stands.

-The Chicks, whose career was severely damaged by their political
+The Chicks, whose career was severely damaged by their

-statements, kept mostly mum on the Bush-bashing, leaving it to the laid-back adult-contemporary Taylor to turn the political
+political statements, kept mostly mum on the Bush-bashing, leaving it to the laid-back adult-contemporary Taylor to turn the

 Even the crowd was a contradiction.
-Obviously there for the message instead of the music, they responded to
+Obviously there for the message instead of the music, they responded

-slight political jibes with standing ovations instead of the customary titters.
+to slight political jibes with standing ovations instead of the customary titters.
 And when the Dixie Chicks dedicated their

 hit "Travelin' Soldiers" to "the troops," a sentiment that normally draws huge applause from their fans, barely got a response